basicsaki/instaimplement/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/instaimplement.
+Bug reports and pull requests are welcome on GitHub at https://github.com/basicsaki/instaimplement.

+## Demo
+The demo for integration using this gem can be found at https://instagramsample.herokuapp.com/

 ## License